MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/France/payment-management.md

   - "fr-fr"
 ---
 # Payment Management
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] allows you to manage bills of exchange, electronic payments, and vendor payments using the payment management function.
+FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> allows you to manage bills of exchange, electronic payments, and vendor payments using the payment management function.

  You can manage customer and vendor payments using payment slips.
 Before you create a payment slip, you must set up the following prerequisites: